withastro/contribute.docs.astro.build/src/content/docs/guides/new-feature-docs.md

 ## How pull requests work

+If you have never made a pull request (PR) to Astro docs, you can learn more about [making a larger contribution](/first-time/5-larger-contributions/) and our [PR review and merging process](first-time/6-pr-review-process/) in our First-Time contributors section.

 Make a pull request to the appropriate file:

 - as part of your feature PR, if the source file is in the main Astro core repo